miguelgonrod/ProyectoIntroAI/README.md

 $ cd WineClassificationAnalisis
 ```

-Now you need to install the requirements:
+Now you need to install the requirements.
+Ensure to install the spaCy model as well.
 ```
 $ pip install -r requirements.txt
+python -m spacy download en_core_web_md
 ```

 Still in progress....